 Spring is the time of year for young people to get outside and gain experience in the world.
-If we want beginning students to understand abstract classroom concepts like metaphor, they must first accumulate aย good deal of non-metaphorical experience.
+If we as educators want beginning students to understand abstract classroom concepts like metaphor (for example), they must first accumulate a great deal of non-metaphorical experience.
 It isn’t possible to see how one thing can stand for another until you’ve experienced the one thing in the first place.

 Birches